The Sound of Salvation

 It's nothing.
 Your paranoia is kicking in again.
 You're perfectly safe on the pack lands.
 Then again, you thought you were safe under the bleachers at school, too.

 His pace picked up, and by the time he saw his driveway off to the right, Charlie was running at a full-out sprint.
 He pumped his legs harder, desperate for the safety of his home.
-Once inside, the security system Jaryn had installed would activate and the outside world, and everyone in it, would once again be held at bay by the stone and timber and glass.
+Once inside, Charlie knew that the security system Jaryn had installed would activate, holding the outside world and everyone in it at bay with the stone, timber, and glass.

 The facial recognition scanner identified Charlie's features, and he heard the lock of his front door disengage seconds before he scrambled for the handle and shoved his way inside.
 He slammed the door and leaned against it, trying to catch his breath.
 His hands shook, and he clenched them into fists then tried to shake out the tension.